- Postgraduate Programme in Art and Design

 Professionally it would be sustaining a commercial career over three decades.

-Meeting people to make portraits of, such as Lewis Hamilton, Jean Claude Van-Damme, Kate Adie, Will Self, Bill Bailey, Danny Dyer, Martin Kemp, Professor Martin Raff, travelling the world, seeing inside nuclear facilities, F1 headquarters, Science laboratories, manufacturing plants, and the workings of a plethora of businesses that are denied access to people without a camera.
+Meeting people to make portraits of, such as Lewis Hamilton, Jean Claude Van-Damme, Kate Adie, Will Self, Bill Bailey, Danny Dyer, Martin Kemp, Professor Martin Raff, travelling the world, seeing inside nuclear facilities, Formular One headquarters, science laboratories, manufacturing plants, and the workings of a plethora of businesses that are denied access to people without a camera.

 Other achievement include: